Lianhua Qingwen: Background

 The medicine is both in capsule and granular form.

+Ethnopharamacology

+Being approved as a Chinese patent medicine, LHQW also needs to have information regarding its supposed function in the practice of TCM.
+The package insert text reads:

+[Functions and Indications] Clears epidemics and removes toxins.
+Ventilates lung and discharges heat.
+Used to treat influenza of the heat-toxin invading lung pattern, with symptoms such as: fever or high fever, aversion to cold, muscle soreness and pain, nasal congestion and runny nose, coughing, headache, dry and sore throat, reddish tongue, yellow or greasy yellow tongue coating, etc. Addition approved in April 2020: In the routine treatment of novel coronavirus pneumonia, it can be used for fever, cough, and fatigue caused by mild and moderate types.

 Contraindication

 Lianhua Qingwen should be avoided for patients with G6PD deficiency, since its active ingredient, Lonicera japonica, will lead to hemolysis to such patients.

-Due to the inclusion of Ephedra people with high blood pressure, anxiety, history of seizures, irregular heart beats, or other heart heart conditions, should avoid taking Linhua Quingwen.
+Due to the inclusion of Ephedra, people with high blood pressure, anxiety, history of seizures, irregular heart beats, or other heart conditions, should avoid taking Linhua Qingwen.

 Adverse effects

-The official monograph of LHQW states that the adverse effects are "unclear".
-A January 2022 meta-analysis from China reports that it may cause GI discomfort, rashes and itches, dry mouth, and dizziness, but emphasizes that the effects are more common with "conventional treatment".
+The official package insert of LHQW states that the adverse effects are "unclear".
+A January 2022 meta-analysis from China reports that it may cause GI discomfort, rashes and itches, dry mouth, and dizziness.

 Uses and controversies of Lianhua Qingwen in relation to COVID-19, by region

 In China

 During the COVID-19 pandemic, the government of the People's Republic of China (PRC) approved the use of Lianhua Qingwen for mild to moderate COVID-19 cases in January 2020, and promotes the use of the medicine abroad.

 In March 2022, during the Shanghai COVID-19 outbreak, the medication was distributed en masse to residents.
 Reports emerged indicating that this process consumed significant logistical capacity, drawing criticism about misuse of resources at a time when people were struggling with shortages of basic needs such as food and medication.
 An article on telemedicine and medical news platform Dr. Lilac pointed out that there was no scientific evidence available to indicate that LHQW was effective as prophylaxis to prevent infection, nor did there exist any official government recommendation for such usage; instead, taking the drug unnecessarily carried a risk of side effects.
 It argued that there was thus no reasonable basis for the mass distribution of the medication to healthy individuals to begin with, let alone doing so in a way that took up transportation capacity and resources that were urgently needed elsewhere.

 Lianhua Qingwen has also been promoted and distributed by the government in Hong Kong (HK).
 The pro-establishment DAB alliance was found to have distributed unregistered doses of LHQW, in breach of health regulations.